AGCO Automotive Vehicle Questions Page

 [Back to top]

-Extended warranties are notoriously bad investments, in my opinion.
+Extended warranties are notoriously bad investments.
 They are also one of the top profit centers in some dealerships.
 The salesperson and the dealership normally receive a hefty commission for selling these policies.
 Far better and much less expensive is a sound maintenance program.
 Maintenance prevents problems, rather than paying a large fee in advance to cover them.
 Here’s an article with much more detail.

 [Back to top]